Introduction and Motivation

 The connection between composition and improvisation, in my experience, lies precisely in the notion of perception—a word rooted in the Latin percipere, meaning "to grasp completely," and implying both effort and attentiveness.
 Whether improvising or composing, I am fundamentally engaging in acts of perception: I want to perceive while improvising, and I want to perceive while composing.

-Amid these multiple definitions—which is why the term fluidity so accurately captures my personal and artistic stance—the idea for this research emerged: to find a common ground and a direction for my development.
-It represents an attempt to create a system through which I can better understand the multifaceted nature of my identity as a musician.
+Amid these multiple definitions—which is precisely why the term fluidity aptly captures both my personal and artistic orientation—the idea for this research emerged: to find common ground and a sense of direction for my development.
+This is an attempt to create a system through which I can better understand the multifaceted nature of my identity as a musician.

 Research Goal